-- First, always start by creating an appropriate RMF module type to receive the document, - Second, use the standard DOORS utilities to Import (From DOORS menu "File-> Import" or better from WORD application using the

-"Export to DOORS" icon 1.

-- Or use the RMF utility S III To More functionalities from WORD, that contains more - Once the document is imported into a RMF module, it must be structured as described in the previous section and the objects identified as RMF objects.
+- First, always start by creating an appropriate RMF module type to receive the document, - Second, use the standard DOORS utilities to Import (From DOORS menu "File-> Import" or better from WORD application using the "Export to DOORS" icon 1). - Or use the RMF utility 4 the transmore functionalities - Once the document is imported into a RMF module, it must be structured as described in the previous section and the objects identified as RMF objects.